Cleveland-Cliffs: 21st century

 In July 2013, CEO Joseph Carrabba announced that he would retire by December 31, 2013.
 Lead director James Kirsch was elected non-executive chairperson in his stead.
 Gary Halverson, formerly interim chief operating officer of Barrick Gold, was appointed president and chief operating officer in October 2013, and president and chief executive officer in February 2014.
 At the 2014 annual general meeting, six new directors nominated by activist hedge fund Casablanca Capital were elected, giving the fund control of the board of directors.
 Lourenco Goncalves was appointed chairman, president and CEO of the company.
 The reconstituted Board moved to shift the company's strategic objectives from global diversification to a renewed focus on strengthening its U.S. iron ore business.

 In December 2015, the company sold its remaining North American coal operations.
 Cliffs announced plans in early 2016 to close the Empire Mine near Marquette, Michigan, terminating the jobs of approximately 400 workers.
 The company announced on August 15, 2017, that it was returning to its former brand name, Cleveland-Cliffs Inc. In August 2018, the company sold its Asia Pacific iron ore assets.
 It also sold its Australian assets.

 On March 13, 2020, the company acquired AK Steel for $1.1 billion.
 In December 2020, the company acquired the United States operations of ArcelorMittal for approximately $1.4 billion, making it the largest producer of flat-rolled steel and iron ore pellets in North America.

 In February 2022, Cleveland-Cliffs agreed to pay a $3 million settlement related to Clean Water Act violations, including a cyanide and ammonia spill in August 2019 at the Port of Indiana that killed thousands of fish and closed Lake Michigan beaches.
 After the settlement, Cleveland-Cliffs stated it would change its water testing and public announcement procedures.

 On July 28, 2023, Cleveland-Cliffs offered to acquire U.S. Steel for $10 billion.
 The proposal was endorsed by the United Steelworkers, but was rejected by U.S. Steel on August 13.
 U.S. Steel was instead acquired by Nippon Steel for $14.9 billion.

 In November 2024, Cleveland-Cliffs acquired Stelco, a Canadian steel manufacturer, for $2.5 billion in cash and stock.
 As part of the acquisition, Cleveland-Cliffs also inherited Stelco's minority ownership stake in two professional Canadian sports teams, the Hamilton Tiger-Cats of the Canadian Football League and Forge FC of the Canadian Premier League.

-In March 2025, the company idled its plant in Dearborn, Michigan as automakers reduced production due to tariffs in the second Trump administration.
+In March 2025, the company partially idled its plant in Dearborn, Michigan as automakers reduced production due to tariffs in the second Trump administration.
 It also laid off 1,200 workers due to the reduction in demand.